-Given a MKP instance, an \emph{assignment} $\mathcal{A}$ to items $I \subseteq N$ is a set of \emph{instantiations} of the form ($x_i = v_i$), one for each $i \in N$ to assign $v_i$ to $x_i$ where $v_i \in \{0, 1\}$.
+An \emph{assignment} $\mathcal{A}$ to items $I \subseteq N$ is a set of \emph{instantiations} of the form ($x_i = v_i$), one for each $i \in N$ to assign $v_i$ to $x_i$ where $v_i \in \{0, 1\}$.
 If $I = N$, then $\mathcal{A}$ is a \emph{complete assignment}; otherwise a \emph{partial assignment}.
-A complete assignment $s$ that satisfies all resource constraints is a feasible solution to the instance, or a \emph{solution} for short.
+A complete assignment $s$ that satisfies all resource constraints is a feasible solutions to the instance, or a \emph{solution} for short.
 A solution $s$ is an \emph{optimal solution} if its objective value $f(s)$ is larger than or equal to that of any other solution to the instance.
 A partial assignment is an optimal one if it can be extended to an optimal solution.

-Given a MKP instance $P$, the size of the search space for finding an optimal solution is $2^n$.
+Given an MKP instance $P$ with $n$ items, the size of the search space of finding an optimal solution for $P$ is $2^n$.
 Given a partial assignment $\mathcal{A}$ of $P$.
 Fixing the values of $\mathcal{A}$ in $P$ will result in a sub-problem $P^{\prime}$ whose search space is $2^{n- \vert \mathcal{A} \vert}$.
 The search space of $P^{\prime}$ can be considered as a sub search space of $P$ which is specified by $\mathcal{A}$.
-If we are given an optimal partial assignment $\mathcal{A}$ of $P$, then we can find an optimal solution for $P$ in a search space of size $2^{n- \vert \mathcal{A} \vert}$ instead of the entire search space of size $2^n$.
-However, as far as we know, there is no existing approach that identifies optimal partial assignment for general MKP before solving it exactly.
-Thus, the aim of our approach is to find good partial assignments that have a large possibility of being an optimal one, or can be extended to a high-quality solution whose objective value is close to that of an optimal solution.
-Then exploring the promising search space specified by the good partial assignments may find high-quality solutions early.
+If we are given an optimal partial assignment $\mathcal{A^*}$ of $P$, then we can find an optimal solution for $P$ in a search space of size $2^{n- \vert \mathcal{A^*} \vert}$ instead of the entire search space of size $2^n$.
+However, as far as we know, there is no existing method that identifies optimal partial assignment for general 0-1 MKP before solving it exactly.
+Thus, the aim of our algorithm is to find good partial assignments that have a large possibility of being an optimal one, or can be extended to a high-quality solution whose objective value is close to that of an optimal solution.
+Then exploring the promising search space specified by the good partial assignments may find high-quality solutions efficiently.